 The Counselor is the person who “teaches” the P.R.A.Y. curriculum.
 This person is the parent or it can be a person approved by the pastor to offer a P.R.A.Y. class.
 Counselors should be active members of a Christian congregation and willing to give of time and self to help young people grow in Christian faith.
-(Parents may serve as Counselors for their own children, especially at the younger levels.)
-Resources and curriculum cannot replace the impact that a dedicated adult Christian can have on the lives of young people.
+Parents make excellent Counselors for their own children and are encouraged to lead the P.R.A.Y.
+Program at home.

 Expectations of the Counselor:

 Parents have the option of enrolling in the Adult Mentor Program.
 In this program, the parent is an active learning participant alongside the child.
 The parent would have lessons and projects to complete in the Mentor Workbook just like the child, and then both parent and child would work on the student curriculum together.
 The mentor program is designed to provide the adult/parent with additional opportunities to model his or her Christian faith and to help a young child talk about his or her belief in God.

 The counselor is the pastor (or other adult assigned by the pastor).
 The counselor serves as an instructor who gives assignments to the young people, and it is the young people who do all the work.

 Mentors are parents who have chosen to work alongside their children on the P.R.A.Y. curriculum.
 Mentors are active learning participants (students) with lessons to complete in their own workbooks just like their children.
 Both mentors and children work under the supervision of the pastor or counselor.